A Toho

 Toho's part by the time that the financial backing from

 by the time the project was finally axed.
+Furthermore, a 250 page script had also been created for the concept.
 This wasn't

 the first time a co-production between Toho and a foreign